Ring Counter in Digital Logic

-Ring counter is a typical application of Shift resister.
-Ring counter is almost same as the shift counter.
-The only change is that the output of the last flip-flop is connected to the input of the first flip-flop in case of ring counter but in case of shift resister it is taken as output.
-Except this all the other things are same.
+A ring counter is a typical application of the Shift register.
+The ring counter is almost the same as the shift counter.
+The only change is that the output of the last flip-flop is connected to the input of the first flip-flop in the case of the ring counter but in the case of the shift register it is taken as output.
+Except for this, all the other things are the same.

 No. of states in Ring counter = No. of flip-flop used